French Natural Wine in Val de Loire – The Traditions of Winemaking

 Jean was quite drastic in his methods, believing in a firm philosophy of low intervention.
 But if natural wine is not a certified methodology, if every producer has a different take on it based on their own philosophy, how can the consumer navigate through the world of natural wine?

 For Jean there were no doubts.
 It’s the taste.
 And I must admit, even for someone without a strong knowledge of wine, the difference between natural and regular wine is abyssal.
-Perhaps it’s not for everyone, but it’s a clear difference that anyone can recognise, as if you were tasting something else completely.
-More fruity, and flavoursome to the point of being associated with juice; once you enter the world of natural wine it’s hard to go back to the regular products.
+Perhaps it’s not for everyone, but it’s a clear difference that anyone can recognise.
+More fruity, and flavoursome, associated with juice.
+Once you enter the world of natural wine it’s hard to go back to the regular products.

 When slow living is celebrated in a product

-The end of the harvest was marked by the fete de vendange, an event happening in several French regions that reunites all the vendangeurs of the area to celebrate the end of the harvesting season.
+The end of the harvest was marked by the fete de vendange, an event in several French regions that reunites all the vendangeurs of the area to celebrate the end of the harvesting season.
 There were dancings of traditional ballads and local groups of musicians that quickly alternated on the stage.
 There were local dishes, meat, roasted veggies and bonfires.
 And above all, the star of the night, bottomless reserves of wine.
-With a signed declaration from Jean at hand, we granted ourselves a free entrance as vendangeurs and spent the night attempting the dancing happening on the stage.
+With a signed declaration from Jean at hand, we granted ourselves a free entrance as vendangeurs.
+Thereafter, we spent the night attempting the dancing happening on the stage.

-After an entire month spent discussing natural wine, we were all together, people working in any kind of cellar, from the most intense grape-lab production to the smallest farm of low-intervention vineyards – it didn’t matter anymore.
-No one even complained about the lack of natural wine at the event; we were there to celebrate the end of an exhausting and rewarding month.
-We were all in the same boat, after all, no matter the terminology used on the bottle.
+After an entire month spent discussing natural wine, we were all together, people working in any kind of cellar.
+From the most intense grape-lab production to the smallest farm of low-intervention vineyards.
+No one complained about the lack of natural wine at the event.
+Instead, we celebrated the end of an exhausting and rewarding month.
+We were all in the same boat, no matter the terminology used on the bottle.

 It was the pinnacle of the whole harvest, and for a good reason.
-Not only were we celebrating the end of the season, but the entire world of winemaking, its traditions, its music, and the rural life that had been intrinsic to it for years.
+Not only were we celebrating the end of the season, but the entire world of winemaking.
+This included traditions, music, and the rural life that had been intrinsic to it for years.
 It was a lode to an old way of living – outdoor and slow – that still thrives, in some places more than others, and surely abounds in natural wine.

 Have you tried natural wine?
 What did you think?
 Let us know in the comment section!
 Subscribe to our newsletter and benefit from travel guides, sustainable tourism and luxury travel tips, insightful interviews, and inspirational places to visit.
 One Planet Journey – The World’s First Deep Travel Magazine.